-Average albeit improving asset quality
+Average asset quality

 The asset quality of MFL's loan book saw an impact during FY22 as a result of the economic disruption in the country due to various lockdowns amid the increasing COVID-19 infections, which impacted the earnings and cash flows of customers.
 The asset quality started to deteriorate from June 2021 with GNPAs at 6.88% and 5.21% as on September 30, 2021.
 During Q4FY23, the company sold off loans worth ₹21 crore (net of provisions) to asset reconstruction companies (ARCs) and collections on the security receipts (SRs) are in line with management expectations.
 This has helped the company in improving the asset quality in FY23.
 The GNPAs of the company improved from 4.94% in FY22 to 3.74 in FY23.
-However, as on June 30, 2023, the GNPA increased to 3.93%, in line with the historical trend, but is expected to decline in the following quarters.
+However, as on December 31, 2023, the GNPA increased to 3.89%, in line with the historical trend.
 There has been no restructuring of loans done by the company during the last three fiscals as well as in the current fiscal.

-During FY23, the company wrote off ₹2.46 crore as against ₹2.97 crore in FY22.
-The company's efforts on recovery of overdue and on improving the asset quality on an absolute basis will remain a key monitorable at least for the next two to three quarters.
+The company had written-off Rs.
+2.46 crore in FY23 and there was a Rs.1.86 crore write-offs during 9MFY24.
+The company's efforts on recovery of overdue and on improving the asset quality will remain a key monitorable at least for the next two to three quarters.